Sayam753/Resume/GSoC Proposal.md

     # TODO: Plot the trace using ArviZ
 ```

+## Key Challenges

+1. **theano.clone equivalent for Tf2**: For drawing samples from posterior, we need to replace some nodes of the graph with variational distributions.
+PyMC3 achieves this by using `theano.clone`.
+Tensorflow v1 implements some similar functions in the `contrib` module - [tf.contrib.copy_graph](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/contrib/copy_graph).
+But the tf.contrib has been deprecated in TF2.
+Support of symbolic graph manipulations has also been removed.
+    - `tf.keras.backend` can be used for symbolic graphs.
+    - `tf-nightly` provides [tf.raw_ops.Copy](https://www.tensorflow.org/api_docs/python/tf/raw_ops/Copy) for recursive deep copying of tensor.
+Maybe it is possible to implement a feature similar to `theano.clone` by looking upon implementations of both `copy_graph`(in tf.v1) and `Copy`(in tf.nightly).

+2. Provide an interface for flattened view of variables.
+PyMC3 does this using `theano.ravel()`.
+Maybe it can be accomplished by `tf.reshape`.

+3. Design an interface to account for minibatches.

+4. Figure out a way to optimize ELBO. `tf.keras.optimizers` is an option or provide an iterative optimization algorithm.

+5. Handle the initialization of means and stds for MeanField and Full Rank ADVI.

+6. Provide a reusable interface to implement more inference algorithms (SVGD, ASVGD).

+7. Progress Bar ?

 ## Contributing to PyMC4

 1. Pull Request [#220](https://github.com/pymc-devs/pymc4/pull/220) (Merged): Add AutoRegressive distribution - <br/>
 This PR added Auto Regressive distribution by wrapping `sts.AutoRegressive` Model.
 The main task was to call `make_state_space_model` method with suitable arguments to capture the underlying the `tfd.LinearGaussianStateSpaceModel`.
 It took a lot of debugging to make this AR class compatible with PyMC4.